juniorssignature21/intro-to-git-and-github-assignment/git-intro-readme.md

 ## Objective
 Learn the basics of Git version control and GitHub by cloning a repository, making changes, and pushing them back to GitHub.

-## What You'll Learn
-- How to clone a repository from GitHub
-- How to make changes to files locally
-- How to commit your changes
-- How to push changes back to GitHub

-## Prerequisites
-- Git installed on your computer ([Download Git](https://git-scm.com/downloads))
-- A GitHub account
-- Basic command line knowledge

 ## Instructions

 ### Step 1: Clone the Repository